-Town Meeting Day, First Tuesday in March

-Bennington Battle Day, August 16
+Town Meeting Day, First Tuesday in March Bennington Battle Day, August 16

-- (3) The designated rate of straight time compensatory time off shall apply for the following day: Martin Luther King Jr.'s Birthday, third Monday in January. - (4) Notwithstanding any contrary provision of this Section, for employees in Overtime Categories 15, 16, and 17 the "designated rate" of straight time pay shall apply on all days observed as legal holidays. - (f) Notwithstanding the above provisions, if work on a holiday with a designated rate of straight time qualifies as overtime under the provisions covering overtime, an employee shall be paid in accordance with the overtime provisions. - (g) In all instances for compensation for time worked on a holiday, applicable shift differential shall be in addition to holiday pay. - 7.
+- (3) Notwithstanding any contrary provision of this Section, for employees in Overtime Categories 15 and 16 the "designated rate" of straight time pay shall apply on all days observed as legal holidays. - (f) Notwithstanding the above provisions, if work on a holiday with a designated rate of straight time qualifies as overtime under the provisions covering overtime, an employee shall be paid in accordance with the overtime provisions. - (g) In all instances for compensation for time worked on a holiday, applicable shift differential shall be in addition to holiday pay. - 7.
 Time off for legal or administrative holidays or the day after Thanksgiving shall not be charged against sick or annual leave. - 8.
 An employee who is off payroll due to disciplinary suspension, absent without authorization or on any unpaid leave of absence for any portion of the scheduled workdays immediately prior to, or next following, or the day of that observed as a holiday, and who does not work on such holiday shall not be eligible for holiday compensation, unless the employee actually works on the holiday.